directus/directus/docs/getting-started/introduction.md

 ## Why Use It?

-**Directus is a simple, data-first solution to complex problems and using it has no downsides.**
+**Directus is a simple, data-first solution to complex problems, with no real downsides.**

 Directus was created in 2004, and has been slowly, iteratively improved on for a long time.
 The core team has carefully thought through the app, beginning-to-end, to make sure that using this platform is an all-benefit and no downside experience.
 This platform is plug-and-play, so you're free to link or remove it any time, with no impact on your data.
-You have no vendor lock-in whatsoever, your data is yours.
-There are no artificial limits on data _(e.g. limits on users or roles)_.
+You have no vendor lock-in whatsoever _(your data is yours)_.
+There are no artificial data limits _(e.g. limits on users or roles)_.

 <!-- highlight the cost-of-scaling that comes with a platform which charges for users and roles -->

-Consider competing platforms in the four general use cases mentioned in the previous section _(BaaS, headless CMS, internal tool builder, data management and analytics)_.
-Due diligence to select the a viable solution one of these categories can easily take 6 months to be sure the feature list, pricing, scalability, migration options, etc.. all fit the project in question.
+Consider competing platforms in the four general use cases [mentioned above](#when-to-use-it).
+Due diligence to select a viable solution from any one of these categories can easily take 6 months to ensure the feature list, pricing, scalability, migration options, etc.. all match the project in question.
 However, thanks to the plug-and-play nature of Directus, you can link it to the database, test it immediately on an existing database _or build a new data model from scratch_, then get rid of it at any time.

 The platform is guided by the following core principles: